-Schedule Activities Hall Opening Ceremony 9am- 10.30am Message from the mayor of the city of Kintélé, 5 mn Official interventions by senior representatives of the States of the three basins and the Partner States (to be confirmed) [Message from Mr GUTERES, Secretary-General of the United Nations, Speech by HE Luiz Inácio LULA DA SILVA, President of Brazil, Speech by HE Joko WIDODO, President of Indonesia, Speech by H.E.
+Schedule Activities Hall 9am- 10.30am Message from the mayor of the city of Kintélé, 5 mn Official interventions by senior representatives of the States of the three basins and the Partner States (to be confirmed) [Message from Mr GUTERES, Secretary-General of the United Nations, Speech by HE Luiz Inácio LULA DA SILVA, President of Brazil, Speech by HE Joko WIDODO, President of Indonesia, Speech by H.E.
 Félix Antoine TSHISEKEDI TSHILOMBO, President of the Democratic Republic of Congo, Opening speech by H.E.
-Mr. Denis SASSOU NGUESSO, President of the Republic of Congo, Head of State, President of the Congo Basin Climate Commission] nead of State, President of the Congo Dasin Chinate Commission 10.30am- 11am Family photo and coffee break To be indicated 11am- 11.30am Report of the ministerial segment on the work of the Summit Plenary 11.30- 12.30 pm Closed Doors of Heads of State and Government (Format: 1 + 4) To be indicated 12.30am- 1.30pm Reading of the Declaration of the Three Tropical Forest Basin Summit Closing speech by H.E.
-Mr. Denis SASSOU NGUESSO, President of the Republic of Congo Plenary 2pm-3pm Lunch To be 4pm-5pm Tree-planting ceremony indicated To be indicated
+Mr. Denis SASSOU NGUESSO, President of the Republic of Congo, Head of State, President of the Congo Basin Climate Commission] 10.30am- Family photo and coffee break To be 11am indicated 11am- 11.30am Report of the ministerial segment on the work of the Summit Plenary 11.30- Closed Doors of Heads of State and Government (Format: 1 + 4) To be 12.30 pm indicated 12.30am- 1.30pm Closing ceremony Plenary Reading of the Declaration of the Three Tropical Forest Basin Summit Closing speech by H.E.
+Mr. Denis SASSOU NGUESSO, President of the Republic

+of Congo

+2pm-3pm Lunch To indicate be ed

+4pm-5pm Tree-planting ceremony To indicate be ed